fionnmcconville/Automatic-Detection-of-Hate-Speech-Online-Using-BERT/README.md

 Finally the **Meeting_Minutes** directory is a summarisation of regular meetings between the project supervisor and myself.
 In it are suggestions from the supervisor on how to improve the classifier and what aspects of BERT I should explore and exploit in order to gain performance.

-The result of this project was a competitive hate speech classifier that performs well on the couple of hate speech sets it was benchmarked on.
-It has a macro F1 score of 0.547 on the HatEval 2019 set for the english hate speech classification subtask - A, which is placed third among current attempts, first among neural network based models.
-It is currently in the top 10 of the analyticsvidhya.com dataset as of writing, achieving an F score of 0.8267 on the evaluation of that competition's test set.